BigPolarBear1/factorization_v3/README.md

 Update3: Thinking some more about "0" coefficients and v2... lol ..... it just hit me like a hammer...
 I am waaaay too overcomplicating things...
 I can just pull smoooths from a hashmap now that I know how those quadratic coefficients work lol.
 I'm a morron.
 God DAMNIT.
 I'll skip running today.
 I know how to do this now.
 Jesus fucking christ, I hate myself right now.
 I gave the americans waay to much time to mitigate their systems.
 This HAS to end tonight.
 Disclosure incoming.

 Update4: Almost there now...
 I will try this, so we 1. create a hashmap that we index by quadratic coefficient, we pull linear coefficient pairings from that hashmap, but only those where the big linear coefficient (y<sub>0</sub> in the paper) has a 0 solution.
 Then we can lift the small coefficient, y<sub>1</sub> p-adically.
-And that should let us quickly determine which subset of those coefficients mod p<sub>i</sub> form a relation together.
+And that should let us quickly determine which subset of those coefficients mod p<sub>i</sub> form a relation together (within a certain limit, determined by how much lifting we perform).
 I'll try and get as much done tonight as I can.
 I'll probably upload it tomorrow somewhere during the day.

 Just upload QSv3_020.py